 The main path for Enrolment is via the Install and Commission process as laid out in Section 7.2.1 of the BAD.
 Where the WAN is not available at the site where a SMS is to be installed but the Supplier expected the WAN coverage to be available at that site, the Install and Leave process (described in Section 7.2.2 of the BAD) may be followed to begin the Enrolment of the SMS.

 Once an SMS has been Enrolled (i.e. Smart Meters and GPF forming part of the SMS have been Commissioned), Suppliers are obligated to update Security Credentials on those Devices, which is covered by Post Commissioning Obligations (described in Section 7.2.3 of the BAD).
 This is to ensure the security of end-to-end communications.

+For clarity, SMETS1 Devices will be enrolled into the DCC Systems through SMETS1 migration rather than being installed and commissioned.

 Install and Commission